Chapter 13 Restrictions on Purchase, Disposal and Subscription

 In this rule "multiple applications" means circumstances where more than one application is made by the same person; where a person applies for more than 100% of the securities on offer or where a person applies for more than 100% of the shares available in any pool into which the securities on offer are divided in accordance with Practice Note 6.
 For the purpose of these rules, the shares available in any pool is the initial allocation of shares into the pool prior to the operation of any clawback mechanism required by Practice Note 6.

-An issuer, its directors, Sponsor and, if applicable, underwriters must ensure that it is a term and condition of the offer of the securities (disclosed as such in the listing document and the relevant application form) that by making an application, each applicant warrants that:—
+An issuer, its directors, Sponsor and, if applicable, underwriters must ensure that it is a term and condition of the offer of the securities (disclosed as such in the listing document and, where applicable, the application channel) that by making an application, each applicant warrants that:—

 (1) (if the application is made for his own benefit) no other application is being made for his benefit by him or by anyone applying as his agent or by any other person;